 They are fabulous and we have reviewed Singapore Airlines A380 in First Class.
 The new First Class cabin features beautiful, warm, and stylish decor with light shades of grey and beige, creating a calming and neutral tone.

 Beautifully crafted walls frame the aisle, only interrupted by the sliding doors, which gives access to the individual suites.
-The First Class cabin’s exclusivity is further accentuated by two stylishly furnished lavatories in the front, one of which features palatial dimensions, has a sit-down vanity counter, and is stocked with Lalique toiletries (e.g., special citrus-scented facial mist, body lotion, and fragrance).
+The First Class cabin’s exclusivity is further accentuated by two stylishly furnished lavatories in the front.
+One of which features palatial dimensions, has a sit-down vanity counter, and is stocked with Lalique toiletries (e.g., special citrus-scented facial mist, body lotion, and fragrance).

 Singapore Airlines First Class A380 cabin now features just 6 suites in the front cabin of the upper deck.
-Each suite comes with a separate full-flat bed with adjustable recline and plush, swivel leather chair, enabling passengers to lounge comfortably in the chair or rest in bed without the need to convert the bed from a sitting position.
+Each suite comes with a separate full-flat bed with an adjustable recline and plush, swivel leather chair, enabling passengers to lounge comfortably in the chair or rest in bed without the need to convert the bed from a sitting position.

 The beds in the first two suites of each aisle can be converted to form a double bed, a fairly unique feature in the skies.